-- 1. The ESL student is assigned into a program on the basis of a placement test. - At the completion of an eight month program the student will be awarded a certificate of proficiency according to the level achieved, Basic, Intermediate, or High Intermediate. - 2.
-Students who complete the Intermediate Level may be encouraged to take the TABE diagnostic test for entry into a career program.
+- The ESL student is assigned into a program on the basis of a placement test.
+At the completion of an eight month program the student will be awarded a certificate of proficiency according to the level achieved, Basic, Intermediate, or High Intermediate. - 2.
+Students who complete the Intermediate Level may be encouraged to take the diagnostic test for entry into a career program. - 3.
+If you are going to apply for Title IV, please be advised that FNU may only admit students who need instruction in English to be able to use the knowledge, training, or skills they already have.